2s3vhbs99o/docker-pg-ms-sql-pgadmin/README.md

 # pgsql and pgadmin
 I use it for virtual environment when I need run Postgres SQL and PG Admin.
 In my case I use Ubuntu server 20.04.
-Cheked in redos server (MUROM 7.3.2) with PostgresPro.
+Cheked in [redos server](https://redos.red-soft.ru/product/downloads/) with [PostgresPro](https://hub.docker.com/r/chernoskutov/postgres-pro/).

 ## Prerequisites
 1. [Git](https://git-scm.com/downloads)